 Definition of a Psychological Disorder

-Perhaps the simplest approach to conceptualizing psychological disorders is to label behaviors, thoughts, and inner experiences that are atypical, distressful, dysfunctional, and sometimes even dangerous, as signs of a disorder.
+Perhaps the simplest approach to conceptualizing psychological disorders is to label behaviors, thoughts, and inner experiences that are atypical, distressful, dysfunctional, and sometimes even dangerous as signs of a disorder.
 For example, if you ask a classmate for a date and you are rejected, you probably would feel a little dejected.
 Such feelings would be normal.
-If you felt extremely depressed—so much so that you lost interest in activities, had difficulty eating or sleeping, felt utterly worthless, and contemplated suicide—your feelings would be atypical, would deviate from the norm, and could signify the presence of a psychological disorder.
+If you felt extremely depressed—so much so that you lost interest in activities, had difficulty eating or sleeping, felt utterly worthless, and contemplated suicide—your feelings would be atypical, would deviate from the norm, and could signify the presence of a psychological disorder because they are more intense and persistent than normal feelings of rejection or disappointment.
 Just because something is atypical, however, does not necessarily mean it is disordered.

 Violating cultural expectations is not, in and of itself, a satisfactory means of identifying the presence of a psychological disorder.
 Since behavior varies from one culture to another, what may be expected and considered appropriate in one culture may not be viewed as such in other cultures.
+Culture can be defined as socially shared beliefs, values, norms, expectations, and practices within a group, community, or society at large.
 For example, returning a stranger’s smile is expected in the United States because a pervasive social norm dictates that we reciprocate friendly gestures.
 A person who refuses to acknowledge such gestures might be considered socially awkward—perhaps even disordered—for violating this expectation.
 However, such expectations are not universally shared.
 Cultural expectations in Japan involve showing reserve, restraint, and a concern for maintaining privacy around strangers.
 Japanese people are generally unresponsive to smiles from strangers (Patterson et al., 2007).
 Eye contact provides another example.
 In the United States and Europe, eye contact with others typically signifies honesty and attention.
-However, most Latin-American, Asian, and African cultures interpret direct eye contact as rude, confrontational, and aggressive (Pazain, 2010).
+However, most Latin American, Asian, and African cultures interpret direct eye contact as rude, confrontational, and aggressive (Pazain, 2010).
 Thus, someone who makes eye contact with you could be considered appropriate and respectful or brazen and offensive, depending on your culture (Figure 2).

-Hallucinations (seeing or hearing things that are not physically present) in Western societies is a violation of cultural expectations, and a person who reports such inner experiences is readily labeled as psychologically disordered.
+Hallucinations (seeing or hearing things that are not physically present) in Western societies are a violation of cultural expectations, and a person who reports such inner experiences is readily labeled as psychologically disordered.
 In other cultures, visions that, for example, pertain to future events may be regarded as normal experiences that are positively valued (Bourguignon, 1970).
-Finally, it is important to recognize that cultural norms change over time: what might be considered typical in a society at one time may no longer be viewed this way later, similar to how fashion trends from one era may elicit quizzical looks decades later—imagine how a headband, legwarmers, and the big hair of the 1980s would go over on your campus today.
+Finally, it is important to recognize that cultural norms change over time: what might be considered typical in a society at one time may no longer be viewed this way later, similar to how fashion trends from one era may elicit quizzical looks decades later—imagine how legwarmers or the big hair of the 1980s would go over on your campus today.

-Many of the features of the harmful dysfunction model are incorporated in a formal definition of psychological disorder developed by the American Psychiatric Association (APA).
-According to the APA (2013), a psychological disorder is a condition that is said to consist of the following:
+According to the American Psychiatric Association (APA) (2013), a psychological disorder is a condition that is said to consist of the following:

 - There are significant disturbances in thoughts, feelings, and behaviors.
 A person must experience inner states (e.g., thoughts and/or feelings) and exhibit behaviors that are clearly disturbed—that is, unusual, but in a negative, self-defeating way.
 Often, such disturbances are troubling to those around the individual who experiences them.
 For example, an individual who is uncontrollably preoccupied by thoughts of germs spends hours each day bathing, has inner experiences, and displays behaviors that most would consider atypical and negative (disturbed) and that would likely be troubling to family members.